 If you can’t think of ways to make it work, call me and we can discuss your options and best way forward.

-To emulate the in-person experience you may find it helpful to not smoke during your session time and not watch the TV or computer in the background.
+To emulate the in-person experience you may find it helpful not watch the TV or computer in the background.
 This is not a chit chat, this is your therapeutic session.
 In turn, I will be sitting in the consulting room on the same place as always.

 Should you have booked a couple-/joint-session and you are at different places, we can have a conference Skype call.
 I have good experiences with others of this option.

-Throughout my therapeutic work of over 25 years, I have followed strict guidelines for hygiene, safety, respect and well-being.
+Throughout my therapeutic work of over 25 years, I have followed common sense guidelines for hygiene, safety, respect and well-being.

-Currently I’ve added: an air-purifier in the consulting-room (which claims to have caught 99.97% of the H1N1 virus), one-use plant-based recyclable cups, hand-sanitizer at the entrance and two in the consulting room and a bowl for receiving your payment.
+Currently I’ve added: one-use plant-based recyclable cups, mostly natural hand-sanitizer at the entrance and in the consulting room.

-Please inform yourself and follow responsible guidelines and common sense.
+Please inform yourself and follow responsible guidelines and common sense - and make informed choices.